Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Experiment Setup

 \subsection{Training Procedure}

 We used Proximal Policy Optimization (PPO) \cite{Schulman2017Proximal} for all the experiments.
 PPO is commonly used across many different domains, thus making it suitable for comparative analysis.
-Another benefit of PPO is that it uses a clipped objective function, which is conservative and prevents large policy changes between two consecutive updates.
-Consecutive updates are especially useful since the inherent uncertainty in the observations due to randomization might lead to large policy updates based on incorrect observations.
-We use the implementation from StableBaselines \cite{Hill2018Stable}, which allows parallelization of the training on many environments simultaneously.
-The hyperparameters for a similar robotic task, the ReacherBulletEnv-v by Raffin et al.\ \cite{Raffin2020zoo} were used.
-However, after preliminary tests, the clipping range was changed to 0.1 to reduce the variance during randomization training.
-The number of parallel timesteps per update was also updated from 2048 to 256, as we train on 64 environments in parallel.
+Another benefit of PPO is that it uses a conservative clipped objective function that prevents large policy changes between two consecutive updates.
+Clipped updates are especially useful since the inherent uncertainty in the observations due to randomization might lead to large policy updates based on incorrect observations.
+We use the implementation from StableBaselines \cite{Hill2018Stable}, which allows parallelization of the training using many environments simultaneously.
+The network architecture for both the Actor and the Critic is a 2-layer MLP with 64 units per layer and a tanh activation function.
+The hyperparameters for a similar robotic task, the ReacherBulletEnv-v0 by Raffin et al.\ \cite{Raffin2020zoo} were used.
+However, the clipping range was changed after preliminary test to 0.1 to reduce the variance during randomization training.
+The number of parallel timesteps per update was also proportionally updated from 2048 to 256, as we train on 64 environments in parallel.
+Table \ref{table:hyperparameters_details} provides a summary of all the relevant training hyperparameters.

 Episode length is 250 timesteps, where one timestep is 20ms of simulation time, which amounts to 5 seconds of simulation time per episode during training with a control frequency of 50 Hz.

 The max joint speed was set to $1 \; \sfrac{rad}{sec}$.
 However, this value can be exceeded when using the Torque randomization parameter.